tlaitinen/ptlish/README.md

 ptlish
 ======

 DSL for functional embedded device operational specifications using integer arithmetic and past time operators.

+Features:
+ * Anonymous functions for modular definitions.
+ * Common subexpression elimination.
+ * Parser and pretty-printer to S-Expressions (to simplify parsing in embedded device).

 Example:
 ```